 Besides physical items, renters insurance also provides protection in other ways.
 Basic liability and medical payment coverage is standard in most renters insurance policies, which means you’re not on the hook for legal or medical bills if someone hurts themselves in your apartment.

 As wide-reaching as renters insurance coverage is, it doesn’t cover everything.
 Flood damage isn’t covered by renters insurance, and renters insurnace doens’t cover earthquakes, either.
 Unless you have a personal property endorsement on an item it won’t be covered if you simply lose it.
 Some pet damage isn’t covered, and some dog breeds won’t be covered at all.

 Confusion is the biggest downfall of renters insurance.
-Between different exclusions and limits it can be a hassle to figure out what’s covered.
+Between different exclusions and limits it can be a hassle to figure out what renters insurance covers.
 It shouldn’t be enough to put you off of buying a renters insurance policy, but it should cause you to carefully read through your policy.

-We’ve talked about the psychology of insurance can make buying insurance seem like an optional luxury – so many of us don’t want to "waste" money on insurance and they bank on nothing bad happening to them – but renters insurance is so low-cost and provides such blanket protection that it really doesn’t make sense for any renter to not have it.
+The psychology of insurance can make buying insurance seem like an optional luxury – so many of us don’t want to "waste" money on insurance and we bank on nothing bad happening to us – but renters insurance is so low-cost and provides such blanket protection that it really doesn’t make sense for any renter to not have it.
 Think of this way: if your apartment gets damaged by a fire, and your renters insurance pays for you to stay in a hotel for a few weeks, the $5 to $20 a month we spent on renters insurance will be totally, utterly worth it.

 Disclaimer: Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.